Barubary/tiledggd/TiledGGD/Plugins/readme.txt

 - setData(offset) : sets from where the actual data starts.
 The data ends at the end of the file.
 - setData2(offset, length) : sets from where the actual data starts, and how long the actual data is.
 							 If this function and setData(offset) is not used, setData(0) is assumed.
+- addData(offset) : similar to setData.
+However, the already present data will not be deleted, and the read data will be added instead.
+- addData2(offset, length) : similar to setData2.
+However, the already present data will not be deleted, and the read data will be added instead.
 - toHexadecimal(number) : converts an integer into its hexadecimal representation (outputs a string)

 Variables